Volunteer, Spiritual Journey, & Cultural Exchange Tour

 From there, we’ll work our way towards the Lares trek where we will provide aid and outreach to farmers and villagers along the way, and do our next special project in the small village of Waca Wasi .
 Here we will provide basic education on washing hands and disease prevention, plus distribute aid to children at the school.
 We begin our trek at the Lares hot springs and prepare for our trekking journey to Waca Wasi and other small communities.
 The approximate 45+ km (28 miles) Lares cultural trek (including bike tour) offers spectacular scenery and a more intimate experience inside the lives of rural Quechuan life.
 Passing through points along the way at 13,000 feet to 15,000 feet we’ll see little children, farmers, and textile weavers, beautiful potato fields, alpaca herds, and maybe even some chinchillas.
 Many of these villages produce some of the finest textiles, so be sure to bring a little extra cash so you can purchase some of these extraordinary pieces at bargain prices.

 Toward the end of the Lares trek, we visit a local women's textile co-op, then bike down to the town of Ollantaytambo for an afternoon of rest and free time.
-You have the option to receive a half-hour yoga massage from our leader, Angie!
+You have the option to participate in a yoga massage from our leader, Angie!
+We may also connect with a nearby local community to plant trees and continue our pachamama conservation efforts.
 Our next day takes us on a Sacred Valley tour where we will have special meditation time at one of the Inca sites.

 Then we prepare for our trip to Machu Picchu, where we spend quality time exploring this amazing wonder of the world, arriving early so that we can grab a quiet moment as a group before the day unfolds with more visitors.
 We'll hike up to Huayna Picchu, the backdrop of the citadel for a special view of Machu Picchu, and then make our way by train back to Ollantaytambo at the end of the day.